Shadows / Maya

 Shadows are visible in the Maya viewport but not in Verge3D

-Shadows have artefacts
+Shadows have artifacts

 Self-shadowing artifacts